-Important Information About LCC In Your
+Important Information About Information In

 Lead is a health concern and is commonly found in the environment, most commonly in lead based paint.
 Lead can also be found in water, though at much lower levels.
-Since the Massachusetts Water Resources began treating the water in 1996, lead levels at the tap have dropped around 90 percent.
+Since MWRA began treating the water in 1996, lead levels at the tap have dropped around 90 percent.